oreboot/oreboot/README.md

    can be drivers, SoC init code, and similar.
 2. `src/*` everything else; these are the aforementioned crates

-### Adding a new target
+### Adding a new platform

-Looking at how other targets are set up for the same architecture is a good start.
+Looking at how other platforms are set up in order to aim for the same architecture is a good start.
 Be aware that oreboot is targeting bare metal, so there is no standard library available.

 1. Create a new directory structure for the vendor and platform under `src/mainboard/`, e.g., `mkdir -p src/mainboard/acme-silicon/soc-123/`.